1998

 –“Two of a Kind”/”Second Chance” by Max Allan Collins/Dave Cockrum (Batman #410-411) August to September 1987

 December.
-Batman tells Jason all about the history of Two-Face.
+With Two-Face on the loose, Batman tells Jason all about the history of Harvey Dent.
 He also gives Jason a new Robin costume.
-Soon afterward, Jason pokes around the Bat-computer and learns that his father (Willis Todd) was killed by Two-Face.
-Soon after that, Robin meets Commissioner Gordon and helps Batman bust Two-Face.
+Soon after, Robin meets Commissioner Gordon.
+Batman and Robin then take on Two-Face, who briefly kidnaps the Boy Wonder and holds him at gunpoint in his brand new Two-Face-mobile.
+Robin escapes and reunites with the Dark Knight.
+Later that evening, Jason pokes around the Bat-computer and learns that his father (Willis Todd) was killed by Two-Face.
+When the Dynamic Duo challenges Two-Face again, a green (and overly emotional) Robin loses his cool, nearly costing our heroes dearly.
+Robin’s actions allow Two-Face to escape.
+(This scene occurs at a Major League Baseball game, but, since it is not currently baseball season, we unfortunately have to ignore this aspect of the story.)
+After regrouping, Batman and Robin eventually bust Two-Face.
 In this tale, Batman tells Jason that he scored the giant penny trophy during one of the original Dynamic Duo’s encounters with Two-Face.
 This, as we know, is totally incorrect.
 He got the penny in a solo confrontation with Joe Coyne.
-According to site contributor Frank Fernandez and the DC Fandom wiki site, Batman #410-411 takes place immediately prior to Nightwing Vol. 2 #105-106 (“Nightwing: Year One – Chapters 5-6”), which would put it in the middle of our previous item.
+Additionally, according to site contributor Frank Fernandez and the DC Fandom wiki site, Batman #410-411 takes place immediately prior to Nightwing Vol. 2 #105-106 (“Nightwing: Year One – Chapters 5-6”), which would put it in the middle of our previous item.
 That’s technically possible, but it makes just as much sense (and is cleaner) to have Batman #410-411 separate and afterward, which we’ve done here.

 –FLASHBACK: From Batman #484 and Catwoman Vol. 3 #83—originally told in Batman #386-387 and Detective Comics #553.
 Roman Sionis, Bruce’s childhood friend and current head of Janus Cosmetics (having taken over the company after secretly murdering his own parents), ruins his company with several bad business decisions.
 After Wayne Enterprises takes over the company, Sionis loses his CEO position.
 This, coupled with a break-up with famous supermodel Circe, causes Sionis to turn evil.
 He becomes the skull-faced super-villain Black Mask, cultivating a gang of violent masked followers known as The False Face Society.
 Black Mask begins horribly burning the faces off of Wayne Enterprises directors and permanently scars Circe’s face.
 Eventually, Batman and Robin shut down the False Face Society.
 Batman then defeats Black Mask in a solo fight at Sionis’ mansion, during which a large fire erupts, fusing the imprint of villain’s mask permanently to his face.